-Prescribed quantity 10% of the prescribed quantity Rounding rules explained Solifenacin 5mg tablets x 28 tablets 2.8 can be rounded up to 3 to enable pharmacists to supply up to three more or three less tablets if it achieves whole pack dispensing.
+Prescribed 10% of the Rounding rules explained quantity prescribed quantity Solifenacin 5mg tablets x 28 tablets 2.8 can be rounded up to 3 to enable pharmacists to supply up to three more or three less tablets if it achieves whole pack dispensing.
 As a pack of 30 is available, the OPD +/-10% rules would allow a pharmacist to supply two extra tablets to supply and claim payment for a complete pack size of 30 tablets.
 Lacosamide 50mg tablets x 15 tablets 1.5 is exactly halfway therefore it must be rounded down to 1 to enable pharmacists to supply up to one more or one less tablet if it achieves whole pack dispensing.
 As a pack of 14 is available, the OPD +/-10% rules would allow a pharmacist to supply one tablet less to supply and claim payment for a complete pack of 14 tablets.
 Fenofibrate micronized 67mg capsules x 84 tablets 8.4 must be rounded down to 8 to enable pharmacists to supply up to eight more or eight less tablets if it achieves whole pack dispensing.
-As a pack of 90 is available, the OPD +/-10% rules would allow a pharmacist to supply six extra tablets to supply and claim for a complete pack size of 90 tablets.
+As a pack of 90 is available, the OPD +/-10% rules would